pstorli/PokerDice/README.txt

   0000 Add settings screen back in and allow to change colors.

 Resolved Issues Version 1005:
-  0000 Added scaffolding, removed taost and used snackbar instead in SnackBar.kt.
+  0000 Added scaffolding, removed toast and used snackbar instead in SnackBar.kt.
   0000 Added settings screen with scoring instructions.
   0000 Added scoring to hand to beat.
   0000 Added click and dice rolling sound effects.